PreethiManoharan/Blockchain-based-petshop/README.md

 # Ethereum based PetShop

--It is an adoption system for a pet shop, the customers are provided with an Web-UI to adopt the pets using digital money called ethers,provided by testrpc and the public key of the customer is stored in blockchain to track the transactions.
+* It is an adoption system for a pet shop, the customers are provided with an Web-UI to adopt the pets using digital money called ethers,provided by testrpc and the public key of the customer is stored in blockchain to track the transactions.
--Build using Ethereum, Truffle and Metamask.
+* Build using Ethereum, Truffle and Metamask.
--My first dapp and helped me to understand blockchain, ethereum, solidity, truffle framework and metamask.
+* This is my first dapp and helped me to understand blockchain, ethereum, solidity, truffle framework and metamask.
+______________________

 #### Installation: